St Martin’s Day Feast

 Stewed Red Cabbage

-1. In a heavy-bottomed sauce pan, heat the sugar on medium heat until it is completely melted.
+In a heavy-bottomed sauce pan, heat the sugar on medium heat until it melts and begins to caramelize.

-4. Add caraway and wine and salt to taste.
-Lower the temperature, cover the sauce pan with a lid, and braise slowly for about an hour.
-Stir every once in a while and add stock as needed.
-The dish has to be moist, not dry.
+Add the caraway, wine, and salt to taste.
+Reduce the heat, cover the saucepan with a lid, and let it braise slowly for about an hour.
+Stir occasionally and add vegetable stock to keep the mixture moist—it should never be dry.
+At the end, adjust the seasoning with a bit more salt if necessary.